Bob Clearmountain

 • 1 x Antares AMM-1 Mic Modeler.
 Makes most any mic sound better, or worse, which sometimes is better (or not).

 • 1 x Ursa Major SST-206 Space Station.
 New version of above.
-Not so disgusting.ok – good night.
+Not so disgusting. ok – good night.

-Bob Clearmountain has been working closely with his Wife’s company, Apogee to product a series of VST plugins that give you his effects through a VST plugin.
+Bob Clearmountain has been working closely with his Wife’s company, Apogee to produce a series of VST plugins that give you his effects through a VST plugin.
 The main plugin is the Clearmountain’s Domain which provides his reverb/digital delay sounds in a plugin.

 Location: Los Angeles, California, USA